Richard Kell (poet)

-Richard Alexander Kell (1 November 1927 – January or February 2023) was an Irish poet, composer and teacher.
+Richard Alexander Kell (1 November 1927 – 14 November 2022) was an Irish poet, composer and teacher.

 Biography

 Kell was born in Youghal, County Cork, Ireland, on 1 November 1927, as the second of a Methodist missionary's four children.
 After early years in India he was educated mainly in Belfast and Dublin, where he graduated from Trinity College.
 He taught in England, finally as a senior lecturer in English and American literature.
 He contributed critical essays and poetry reviews to various periodicals (including The Guardian), and after retirement co-edited Other Poetry.

 Kell began writing poetry at the age of ten, and at eighteen achieved newspaper publication with his now widely known poem 'Pigeons'.
 Since then his work has appeared in magazines, anthologies, and sixteen solo collections large and small (see bibliography).

 Until 1995 Kell also wrote a small amount of music.
 He had public performances by vocal and instrumental soloists and ensembles, and (including a few broadcasts) by six orchestras, among them the BBC Concert Orchestra, Northern Sinfonia, and – while he was temporarily using the pseudonym Alec Richard – the Liverpool Philharmonic.
 His 17-minute Symphonic Elegy was composed in 1976 to commemorate the death of his wife Muriel the year before.
 His Variations on a notorious theme was broadcast in 1979.

-Kell died in 2023, at the age of 95.
+Kell died on 14 November 2022, at the age of 95.